-As well as this regular blog, the Haunted Generation is also a bi-monthly column in the Fortean Times magazine, rounding up new releases and forthcoming events.
-This was the most recent feature, from issue 385, dated November 2019.
+As well as this weekly blog, the Haunted Generation is also a bi-monthly column in the Fortean Times magazine, rounding up new releases and forthcoming events.
+This was the most recent feature, from issue 387, dated Christmas 2019.

 THE HAUNTED GENERATION

 Bob Fischer rounds up the latest news from the parallel worlds of popular hauntology…